 Have you ever wondered how a blood clot becomes dangerous?
 Generally speaking, the ability of your blood to clot is a good thing.
-When you get a cut, the reason you don’t keep bleeding and bleeding is that your blood has something in it that makes it thicken or “clot.”
+When you get a cut, the reason you don’t keep bleeding and bleeding is that your blood contains platelets which make it thicken or “clot.”
 This is how your body naturally seals off a leak and begins to heal itself.
-Unfortunately, clots can form even when there is no cut – on the inside – in one of your veins or arteries.
-When this happens, the clot is called a thrombus If some or all of that clot moves to another area of the body, the clot is then called an embolus.
+Unfortunately, clots can form even when there is no cut – on the inside, in one of your veins or arteries.
+When this happens, the clot is called a thrombus.
+If some or all of that clot moves to another area of the body, it’s then called an embolus.
 When a clot forms in your veins or arteries, it can be very dangerous.

-Most clots form in veins, specifically, the veins in the lower legs.
+Most clots form in veins, specifically the veins in the lower legs.
 When a clot forms in a leg vein it may completely block the vein.
 If enough of the veins in a leg are blocked by the clot, the flow of blood back to the heart is reduced and the blood behind the block may begin to back up.
 If the veins are not re-opened, the blood begins to collect, or pool.
 The blood has no place to go.
 It simply keeps collecting and collecting until it is pushing on all the muscles as well as the veins and arteries in the leg.
-When this happens the leg may begin to swell and may shut down more veins and more arteries until there is no room for new blood to get in or old blood to get out.
+When this happens, the leg may begin to swell and may shut down more veins and more arteries until there is no room for new blood to get in or old blood to get out.
 If this process is not stopped, the leg will then turn blue and the tissue below the block can begin to die.
 The end result is gangrene and probably amputation of the leg.
 When this happens, doctors call it compartment syndrome.
-While losing a leg is, of course, a bad thing, there is something worse that clots can do.
+Losing a leg is an awful thing, but there is something even worse that clots can do.

 Blood Clot Risk Factors